CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Columns.md

 ![Target and Inputs in the Data Grid](imgs/ModelColumns_TargetInput.png)

-### Exclude a Column
+### Excluding Columns
-To deselect a data column from any specific model, select its name with the mouse pointer and then press the exclude column icon to remove it from the model.
-The model type will be removed and the background colour of the column will be returned to white.
+To exclude any data columns from any specific model (either as input or target), select the columns and then press the **Exclude Columns** button.
+This will not delete the columns, but will remove them from the model.
+The background colour of these columns will be returned to white.
+To delete columns completely, you can instead use the **Delete Column** button on the *Data* tab.